Aman-Satone/Karnataka-Agriculture-Data-Analysis-Dashboard/README.md

 ## 🚀 Getting Started

 To run the project:
-1. Use the Excel file to explore raw data and visualizations
+1. Use the Excel file to explore raw data and visualizations.

 ---